 The helmet should fit snugly and feel comfortable.
 It should be positioned to cover as much of the head as possible, including the forehead.
 Always buckle the chin straps.
 Look for D-rings or a quality buckle that cannot be opened or easily bent or broken.
-Use the foam pads that come with the helmet to insure a proper fit.
+Use the dial turn ring or foam pads that come with the helmet to insure a proper fit.

 Children should always wear a helmet when riding.
 Children's heads vary widely in shape and size; pay attention to fit and use the foam pads as needed.
 A properly fitted helmet should rest level on the top of the head.
 The rim must be level from front to back.
 It should fit securely when the strap is fastened, with enough space to put one finger between the child's chin and the helmet buckle.